greybax/greybax.github.io/source/posts/2020-10-01-how-to-open-links-from-iframe.md

 But also you can use the standard js method [window.open(url, windowName, [windowFeatures]);](https://developer.mozilla.org/en-US/docs/Web/API/Window/open).

-Happy open links from iframes! :y:
+Happy open links from iframes! ✌🏼